 Rockstor is a free NAS software management system and probably the best alternative to TrueNAS CORE.
-It is Linux-based NAS server distro that’s based on a rock-solid openSUSE Leap and focuses solely on the Btrfs file system.
-The previous Rockstor’s releases were based on CentOS, however CentOS development considerations have now been deprecated.
+It is a Linux-based NAS server distro based on a rock-solid openSUSE Leap and focuses solely on the Btrfs file system.

-Rockstor lets you arrange the available space into different RAID configurations and give you control over how you want to store your data.
-You also get the ability to resize a pool by adding or removing disks and even change its RAID profile without losing your data and without disrupting access.
+Rockstor lets you arrange the available space into different RAID configurations and control how you want to store your data.
+You also can resize a pool by adding or removing disks and even changing its RAID profile without losing your data and disrupting access.

 If you need a reliable NAS server with no frills, the Rockstor NAS Server is the way to go.